knetikmedia/knetikcloud-csharp-net35-client/docs/SocialFacebookApi.md

 Link facebook account

 Links the current user account to a facebook account, using the acccess token from facebook.
-Can also be used to update the access token after it has expired.
+Can also be used to update the access token after it has expired. <br><br><b>Permissions Needed:</b> Non-facebook user token

 ### Example
 ```csharp